Philosophy &

 You noticed performance is not listed above… here’s why:

-Athletes whose sport is their job have to chase performance.
-You can make chasing performance your job too — or you can pursue health, happiness, and harmony and let the level of performance you’re destined to achieve come to you, instead of chasing after it.
+Athletes whose sport is their job — they have to pursue performance.
+You can make pursuing performance a job too — OR you can pursue health, happiness, and harmony and let performance work itself out.

 My Experience